warrior2202/boardinfinity/README.md

 # Board Infinity Intern

-Scrape data from wiki and then perform ner on that data and display it using streamlit.
+Scrape data from wiki and then perform NER on that data and display it using streamlit.

-## Link
+## Live Demo

 [https://boardinfintyintern.herokuapp.com/](https://boardinfintyintern.herokuapp.com/)